Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Production of spin-polarized H 2 (isotopes) from formaldehyde IR excitation and photodissociation

 The CH\textsubscript{2}O ortho states ($I=1$) are described by $K_{-1} = 1,3,5,\dots$ and the para states by $K_{-1} = 0,2,4,\dots$ in the notation $J_{K_{-1}K_{1}}$~\cite{cross}.
 The hyperfine hamiltonian matrix elements of the $J=1,\, K_{-1} =1$ state can be written as~\cite{ch2o}:

 where $I=1$ is the sum of proton spins, $J$ the rotational angular momentum, $F=J+I$ the total angular momentum, $C$ the spin-rotation interaction constant and $D$ the spin-spin interaction constant.
-For the upper state (1\textsubscript{10}) $D=-\frac{\mu_N ^2 g^2}{4 r^3}$ and for the lower state (1\textsubscript{11}) $D=\frac{\mu_N ^2 g^2}{2 r^3}$.
-The constants $\mu_N$, $g$, and $r$ are the nuclear magneton, the proton $g$ factor, and the distance between protons.
-Thus, substituting $C(1_{11})=-3.07$ kHz and $D(1_{11})=8.87$ kHz~\cite{ch2o} for the lower state $K_{1} =1$ we obtain the hamiltonian matrix elements in the $|F,\, m_F \rangle$ representation.
-However, according to the polarization scheme showed in Fig.~\ref{fig:sketches}, the suitable representation is $|m_J , \, m_I \rangle$, which is connected to the aforementioned basis by a unitary transformation
+Substituting $C(1_{11})=-3.07$ kHz and $D(1_{11})=8.87$ kHz~\cite{ch2o} for the lower state $K_{1} =1$ we obtain the hamiltonian matrix elements in the $|F,\, m_F \rangle$ representation.
+After transforming to the $|m_J , \, m_I \rangle$ basis as:

-Next, the hamiltonian is diagonalized in order to obtain the time evolved states~\cite{kannis} and the following figure (Fig.~\ref{fig:CH2O}(a,b)).
-It shows that at $t_0 = 16.2$ ${\rm \mu s}$, 15.9\% of the population has been transferred to the $m_J = -1$ state, which is always fully nuclear-spin-polarized (second graph).
-The $\langle m_I \rangle$ of each state has been calculated as the ratio of the total $\langle m_I \rangle$ of the molecule to the population of each $m_J$ state (when is nonzero) and it indicates the amount of nuclear polarization for each state.
-We expect that the hyperfine constants for higher vibrational states $\nu^{\prime}>0$ do not vary much.
+the hamiltonian is diagonalized to obtain the time evolved states~\cite{kannis} shown in Fig.~\ref{fig:CH2O}, where at $t_{max} = 16.2$ ${\rm \mu s}$, 15.9\% of the population has been transferred to the $m_J = -1$ state, which is always fully nuclear-spin-polarized (Fig.~\ref{fig:CH2O}(b)).
+The $\langle m_I \rangle$ of each $m_J$ state is plotted (Fig.~\ref{fig:CH2O}(c,d)), giving the degree of nuclear polarization for each state.

-At $t_0 = 16.2$ $\rm{\mu s}$ a second IR transition (to $|\nu^{\prime\prime} ,\, J=0\rangle$) isolates the 100\% polarized molecules at higher energies, and stops any further hyperfine beating (as $J=0$).
-Subsequently, molecular photodissociation (with laser light $\lambda \approx 532$ nm) takes place and the formaldehyde molecule produces the following products~\cite{orrewing}:

-The photodissociation cross section for higher vibrational states is shifted to the green from the UV, due to the IR absorption energy of ${\sim}1$ eV.
-A beam density of $10^{16}$ cm\textsuperscript{-3} at translational and rotational temperatures of 10 K yields lineshapes with less than 0.003 cm\textsuperscript{-1} FWHM Gaussian and 0.02 cm\textsuperscript{-1} FWHM Lorentzian components, for which the photodissociation cross sections reach values of the order of $10^{-17}$ cm\textsuperscript{2}/molecule (Fig.~\ref{fig:CH2Odiss}).
-The absorption spectrum simulation of the $2^1 _0 4^1 _0$ vibronic band was performed using the PGOPHER~\cite{pgopher} program and the supporting material provided by~\cite{orrewing}.

 The same technique can be applied to singly deuterated formaldehyde, CHDO.
 The effective hyperfine hamiltonian for asymmetric top molecules with two (nonzero) nuclear spins is written as~\cite{thaddeus}: